World Baseball Classic: All-WBC teams

-At the end of each edition of the World Baseball Classic, an all-star team is selected based on their play in the tournament.
+At the end of each tournament, an all-star team is selected based on their play in the tournament.
 Three pitchers, eight other position players (one each at each position, including three outfielders), and a designated hitter are named to the team.
-Japanese pitcher Daisuke Matsuzaka, Puerto Rican catcher Yadier Molina and Puerto Rican shortstop Javier Báez are the only players to be named to the All–WBC team twice.
+Japanese pitcher Daisuke Matsuzaka, Puerto Rican catcher Yadier Molina and Puerto Rican shortstop Javier Báez are the only players to be named to the All-WBC team twice.
 Japanese two-way player Shohei Ohtani is the only player to be named to the All-WBC team at two separate positions, having been named to the 2023 team as both a designated hitter and a pitcher.